 While economics and finance in the film take a back seat, the impact of the great economic downturn caused by the 2008 financial crisis is felt by one man’s society.
 Whether you’re for or against the millions of people laid off in the wake of the financial crisis, the film is relatable, insightful, and emotional to watch.
-Geeko Speech is a highlight of the film, which summarizes today’s generation’s current economic and financial conditions.
+Gekko’s Speech highlights the film, which summarizes today’s generation’s current economic and financial conditions.

 The film follows the downsizing of a GTX shipbuilding company and the lives of three laid-off employees.
 The film is about Jordan Belfort, a major stockbroker who loses his job due to a steep fall in the share price.
 However, he gets a job at a small brokerage and earns a small fortune from his top unconventional marketing skills and unethical trading practices.

 Christian Bale is a violent and thought-provoking thriller set against the backdrop of the financial world.
 In this forgotten 1993 television film, he plays a wealthy investment banker with a dark secret about Nabisco’s leveraged acquisition of LBO RJR.
-There is very little real finance in this film, but it sheds light on the surreal world in which the financial elite lives and the total disconnect between them and their reality.
+This film has very little real finance, but it sheds light on the surreal world in which the financial elite lives and the total disconnect between them and their reality.

 The film stars Robert De Niro as Bernad Madoff and shows the unravelling of his $65 billion Ponzi scheme during the 2008 financial crisis.
 Based on Jordan Belfort’s life, “The Wolf of Wall Street” tracked the rise and fall of one of the most powerful men in the financial world.
 Although he holds the world record for most f * cked up movies, some complain that the movie is long and boring, while others, especially men, find it amusing and entertaining.